cypress-io/cypress-documentation/content/api/commands/mount.md

 ### Global Components

-If you have components that are registered globally in the main application file, you will need to set them up in your mount command as well.
+If you have components that are registered globally in the main application file, set them up in your mount command so your component will render them
+properly:

 <code-group-vue2-vue3>
 <template #vue2>